Confronting Illicit Tobacco Trade: A Global Review of Country Experiences

-As of today, the official website of the Tobacco Tax Network of the Americas (RITA) is available, a new space to share information on tobacco tax issues in our region.
+The official website of the Tobacco Tax Network of the Americas (RITA) is available, a space to share information on tobacco tax issues in our region.
 We invite you to browse it here: https://www.tobaccofreekids.org/rita

 It is a public web page where you will find the most relevant bibliography on the subject, the latest news about taxes, interviews with experts in fiscal policy and other relevant information to promote this measure in our countries.